-Jointly organized in cooperation with the University of Sapienza and the University of Padova.
+Jointly organized in cooperation with the Sapienza University of Rome and the University of Padova.

 Main event sponsor and organzier: Qascom S.r.l.